 Creating a culture of collaboration needs people to lead by example.
 It demands leaders being visibly and tangibly open to collaboration.

-Incentivising collaborative behaviour requires recognising and rewarding collaboration.
-Incentives beyond funding are required to drive collaborative behaviours including rewards for sharing scientific data and open communication between different parts of the system.
+Incentives beyond funding are required to drive collaborative behaviours including rewards for sharing scientific data and communicating openly.
+It involves recognising and rewarding collaboration.

 Establishing a shared mission that multiple parties can sign up to is essential for creating the conditions for collaboration.
 It requires concrete, measurable and achievable outcomes.

 Establishing proactive and appropriate levels of oversight is fundamental to allow collaborative projects to deliver.
 It requires robust structures to help build credibility and trust.